UPDATED: NOVEMBER 04, 2022 | 3 MIN READ

 Record the brands and models of damaged items

-5. Not keeping your own list of what’s been destroyed or damaged – including photographs.
+5. Not keeping your list of what’s been destroyed or damaged – including photographs.

-Also, photographs are the best evidence.
-If you need to prove that something was damaged, a couple of good photos will solve the problem a lot more quickly than any other approach.
+Photographs are the best evidence that something was damaged or taken.
+If you need to prove that something was damaged, a couple of good photos will solve the problem more quickly and more effectively than any other approach.

 6. Waiting to repair immediate structural hazards